 While examining data by particular segment or category a robust, integrated ERP system also allows for analysis by units sold, average rate/sale price, total revenue and actual costs providing a simplified way to determine the most profitable areas of business.
 The result is the ability to make strategic decisions about marketing and sales on higher margin items.

-Another key component of profitability is analyzing costs by categories such as customer, location, or product line.
+Another key component of profitability is analyzing cost and profitability by categories such as customer, location, or product line.
 Are costs trending up or down?
 Management can quickly view the data, review the trends, and take action.

 An Integrated Solution